-Jeremy Adler, M.D., M.Sc. is an Assistant Professor in the Division of Pediatric Gastroenterology at the University of Michigan and serves as the Interim Director of the Susan B. Meister Child Health Evaluation and Research (CHEAR) Center.
+Jeremy Adler, M.D., M.Sc. is a Clinical Associate Professor in the Division of Pediatric Gastroenterology at the University of Michigan and serves as the Interim Director of the Susan B. Meister Child Health Evaluation and Research (CHEAR) Center.
 Dr. Adler earned his M.D. degree at the University of South Florida College of Medicine.
 He trained in pediatrics at Boston City Hospital and Boston Medical Center.
 He practiced general pediatrics in New York for several years before moving to Michigan to train in pediatric gastroenterology at the University of Michigan.
 He then earned a Master of Science in Health and Health Care Research through in the Horace H. Rackham School of Graduate Studies at the University of Michigan, and had further training in the Advanced Improvement Methods program at Cincinnati Children’s Hospital.
 Dr. Adler joined the pediatric gastroenterology faculty at the University of Michigan in 2008.

 Dr. Adler's clinical and research interest is in the care of children and adolescents with Crohn's disease and ulcerative colitis (inflammatory bowel disease).
 His research focus is on developing strategies to individualize patient care to improve short and long-term outcomes and improve health related quality of life.
 He has been working on efforts to develop strategies to prevent disease related complications such as fistulas and pouchitis, and to mitigate disparities among children with IBD.

 M.Sc., Health and Healthcare Research, University of Michigan, 2009